peppapig13132/wp-todo-sync/README.md

 # WP Todo Sync

+A WordPress plugin for syncing and displaying todos.
+This plugin includes third-party API integration, MySQL interaction and shortcode development and Error loging.
-💡This WordPress plugin is the best plugin for your practice.
+It's the best plugin for your practice.

 ## Requirement